NOTICE: Like any other educational tool,

 THEN OPEN THE TOP MENU BAR

-AND UNCOVER WHAT'S THERE.
+AND DISCOVER WHAT'S THERE,

 *

-This website if for ALL organists
+for ALL organists

-With increasing use of modern technology to project words and images on screens and to sing along with recorded tapes, the use of the organ in worship is once again disappearing from many quarters, and the use of hymn books has largely vanished.
+With increasing use of modern technology to project words and images on screens and to sing along with recorded tapes, the use of the organ in worship today is once again disappearing in certain quarters, and the use of hymn books has all but vanished.
 Today a shift in worship back to being a pre-Reformation spectator happening is being largely embraced.
 Simply put, worship services have trended back to breeding audiences.
 In some congregations today the stage music presented during "worship time" makes it hard to tell whether one is attending a performer-centered service or a Christ-centered one.
 Citing these changing trends and low enrollments, many schools of music associated with prestigious theological seminaries which at one time were leading training centers for organists and church musicians have closed.
 Education in organ and church music with its rich history of repertoire and achievements in contemporary composition has supposedly continued at these institutions under Schools of Church Ministries, but a glance at their degree plans indicates otherwise.
 The current course of study typically includes worship labs in guitar, bass guitar, drum set, keys, and song writing to the exclusion altogether of organ with its rich history of repertoire, improvisation, hymnody spanning a great many centuries, and its extraordinary sound field and ability to express the Power, majesty, and incomparable peace of God to listeners.

 *